10 We Tried: The Most Pet-Friendly Bars and Restaurants on O‘ahu to Grab a Drink With Your Dog

 Taco Tuesdays at this Chinatown hot spot serves great vibes, stellar discounted soft tacos and a tasty range of tequila tipples.
 Looking to turn it into a proper pawty?
 Just add dog.
 The enclosed outdoor courtyard is a perfect place for you and your dog to take a break from your evening walk.
 Give your pup a break from the heat while you cram as many tacos into your mouth as you can.

 Did you think a Hale ‘Aina Award-winning restaurant would make the list?
-Not only does this seafood spot have a lively bar, spacious dining areas for groups and a famously fresh menu, it also invites dog owners to take a seat out on the outdoor terrace.
+Not only does this seafood spot have a lively bar, live music, spacious dining areas for groups and a famously fresh menu, it also invites dog owners to take a seat out on the outdoor terrace.
 With views of the harbor and a Kona’s Big Wave Golden Ale in hand, you won’t even feel bad for not sharing any of your furikake pan-seared ‘ahi with your hungry-eyed doggy.

 OFF THE WALL